-- Children to describe what they noticed about the object. - How could you describe the colours noticed in your object? - Did you notice anything about your object that you haven't noticed before?
+- Children to describe what they noticed about the object. - How could you describe what you noticed about your object? - Could you use a similie or metaphor to describe something about your object? - Did you notice anything about your object that you haven't noticed before?